AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 A container tag is a node of type `cq:Tag` containing any number and type of child nodes, which makes it possible to enhance the tag model with custom metadata.

-Furthermore, container tags (or super-tags) in a taxonomy serve as the sub-summation of all sub-tags: for example content tagged with fruit/apple is considered to be tagged with fruit as well, i.e. searching for content just tagged with fruit would also find the content tagged with fruit/apple.
+Furthermore, container tags (or super-tags) in a taxonomy serve as the subsummation of all subtags.
+For example, content tagged with fruit/apple is considered to be tagged with fruit as well.
+That is, searching for content tagged with fruit would also find the content tagged with fruit/apple.

 ### Resolving TagIDs {#resolving-tagids}

-If the tag ID contains a colon ":", the colon separates the namespace from the tag or sub-taxonomy, which are then separated with normal slashes "/".
+If the tag ID contains a colon ":", the colon separates the namespace from the tag or subtaxonomy, which are then separated with normal slashes "/".
 If the tag ID does not have a colon, the default namespace is implied.

 The standard and only location of tags is below /content/cq:tags.